 In section 2, we define the problem of usage control and depict the idea of our solution.
 Related work is presented in section 3.
 In section 4, the preliminaries of our solution are provided and in section 5 we give a detailed description of the scheme.
-Before closing with our conclusion and future work in section 8, we analyze the security of the proposed mechanism in section 6 and in section 7 we evaluate the correctness of the error tolerant hash function in an experimental setup.
+Before closing with our conclusion and future work in section 8, we analyze the security of the proposed mechanism in section 6 and in section 7 we evaluate the correctness of the error tolerant hash function and the feasibility of our solution in an experimental setup.